Body & Mind

 Because as lovely as that sunshine is, once those temperatures shoot up, we can become quite sluggish.
 On such days, we literally can't get anything done and achieve very little.
 Fortunately, you don't have to feel too guilty about it, because research has shown that our brain reacts a whopping thirteen percent slower when we are exposed to heat.
 Scientists from Boston University studied a group of 44 students who had to perform various thinking exercises for twelve days.
 This group was split in two: one part had to perform the exercises in a room where the temperature was 21.6 degrees, and the other part of the group had to do this in a space of 27.6 degrees.

-But besides our brain causing the necessary delay, we seem to become more aggressive in our actions during extreme heat.
-John Cotton from Purdue University examined American police statistics and discovered that there is much more violence occurring at a temperature of thirty degrees or higher.
+But besides our brain experiencing the necessary delay, we seem to become more aggressive in our actions during extreme heat.
+John Cotton from Purdue University examined American police statistics and discovered that much more violence occurs at a temperature of thirty degrees or higher.
 The higher the temperature, the quicker we seem to get irritated.
 American psychologists Robert Baron and Victoria Ransberger also confirm this and state that the risk of riots increases with the heat.
-Once it hits thirty degrees, demonstrators start throwing objects more quickly, protests last longer, and the police have to intervene more.
+Once it reaches thirty degrees, protesters start throwing objects more quickly, the protest lasts longer, and the police have to intervene more often.
+Could the expression ‘heated discussion’ have something to do with this?